igroff/epiquery/README.md

 against the configured MS SQL server.

 #### Development
-It's possible to execute an arbitrary provided on the request.
+It's possible to execute an arbitrary query provided on the request.
 If the inbound request contains an element named __template, then the value of that element will be used as the contents of the template and rendered as per the normal execution path.
 Specifically the value of the __template